 In addition to replenishing skin’s oil based nature, a gentle cleansing routine will also help to protect against its degradation.
 Strongly cleansing face washes wash away skin’s surface lipids, denature proteins[xi] and weaken a protective skin barrier.
 Although very effective at cleansing, their strength also has a significant impact on skin health.

-To treat and maintain a maturing skin type, gently cleansing cream, oil or balm based products are recommended.
+To treat and maintain a maturing skin type, gentle cleansing cream, oil or balm based products are recommended.

-Try our griffin+row Cleanse to help create a skincare routine respectful of your maturing skin type.
+Try our griffin+row Cleanse to help create a skincare routine to nurture your maturing skin type.

 - Regular exfoliation

 Aged skin can quickly become dull and sallow, in part, this is due to a decreased skin cell turnover rate.
 This technically describes the slowing of dead skin cells being shed from the outer layers of skin.
 Usually and youthfully a 30-day process from the deepest layers of skin to the outermost – mature skin types have a significantly longer cycle.
 This causes dull, rough and dry skin which is prone to uneven pigmentation.

 Try our griffin+row Natural Exfoliant Cloth to help speed your skin cell turnover rate.

 griffin+row Exfoliate is a gentle but strong 4 layered muslin cloth that, with regular use, will remove dead cells from the surface of your skin and enhance your skin’s natural cell turnover rate to reveal more youthful looking skin.
 Exfoliate is purely natural, contains no chemicals, is machine washable and is reusable for up to three months with daily use